haensel-ams/recruitment_challenge/DevOps_201709/README.md

 - it pauses the execution of `step2.py` indefinitely if it failed once and notifies administrator by sending email to "etl-admin@example.com".

+Deliverables:
+---

+* two scripts (well commented and easy to follow)
+* a document explaining what they do and how to set them up

 Testing your solution
 ---